reginafloria/configure-active-directory/README.md

 - Windows 10 (21H2)

 <h2>High-Level Deployment and Configuration Steps</h2>
 - Setup Resources in Azure
-- Ensure Connectivity between the client and Domain Controller
 - Install Active Directory
 - Create an Admin and Normal User Account in AD
 - Join Client-1 to your domain (mydomain.com)